-GUI: Search with AXIOM - EXAMPLES
+GUI: Advanced search - EXAMPLES

 Since 4.4

 This functionality is available since version 4.4.
+The functionality was further improved in versions 4.5, 4.6, 4.7, 4.8.

 Basic Information

-AXIOM provides following comparison operators: "=", "!=", "<", "⇐", ">", ">=" with their usual meaning.
+MidPoint Query Language provides following comparison operators: "=", "!=", "<", "⇐", ">", ">=" with their usual meaning.
 Strings may be compared also with "startsWith", "endsWith", "contains" and "fullText" operators (note: fullText operator requires configuration of fulltext index).

-AXIOM provides also logical operators "and", "or" and "not".
+It provides also logical operators "and", "or" and "not".
 Execution of complex queries may be ordered using brackets "(" and ")".

 How to start

-Objects are searched in specific view in GUI.
+Each query is searching objects within currently opened view in GUI.
 If user needs to search all objects of specific type, he has to select the relevant view (All users, All roles, All services).

 Knowledge of internal structure of midPoint objects is necessary - at least basic names of attributes and basic understanding of assignment/targetRef attribute and roleMembershipRef attribute.
 If the user needs to find name of specific attribute, he can use Edit raw button on the object details page.